Inferring effective field observables from a discrete model: Appendix: Irrelevance of non-local operators

-The first inequality follows from the fact that the metric we use is the smallest of the (normalised) contractive metrics, which includes the $\chi^2$ metric~\cite{petz96b}.
-The second inequality is obtained using the Cauchy-Schwartz inequality on the Hilbert-Schmidt inner product, and the fact that $\tr(XX^\dagger B) = \tr(X^\dagger X B)$ for any positive $B$.
+The first inequality follows from the fact that the metric we use is the smallest of the (normalised) contractive metrics, which includes the $\chi^2$ metric~\cite{petz96,petz96b}.
+The second inequality is obtained using the Cauchy-Schwarz inequality on the Hilbert-Schmidt inner product.
 The last inequality follows from the fact that

 This can be seen by considering a basis diagonalizing $\rho$.
 Moreover,